CampbellCrowley/SpikeyBot-Discord/README.md

 # Self-Hosting
 The bot is not designed to be easily hosted by others, but still may be done.
 The below steps outline the minimum required to get the SpikeyBot to run.
-Hungry Games requires a MariaDB server to be available for storage of all events.
-If this database is not setup properly, HG may run into problems, and is not tested.
 1) Have a server/computer
     - SB is developed and tested solely on Debian Stretch (amd64), but other OS's may work.
 2) Install [NodeJS](https://nodejs.org/)
-    - The bot is currently running on NodeJS [v10.17.0](https://nodejs.org/dist/v10.17.0/).
+    - The bot is currently running on NodeJS [v10.18.1](https://nodejs.org/dist/v10.18.1/).
 Other versions may work, but are untested.
 3) Download source code
     - Clone this repository `git clone https://github.com/CampbellCrowley/SpikeyBot-Discord.git` or click the green download button in GitHub.
 4) Install system dependencies
     - `sudo apt install make libtool autoconf g++ ffmpeg` are required for the default installation.
 5) Install dependencies via NPM
-    - Current version of NPM used is `v6.12.1`, but almost any version should be fine.
+    - Current version of NPM used is `v6.13.4`, but almost any version should be fine.
     - In the `SpikeyBot-Discord` directory, run `npm install`.
 6) Get a bot token from Discord
     - A token for the bot that you are trying to run from [Discord](https://discordapp.com/developers/applications/) is required.